funemy/myConfig/README.md

 - **sytle.less**<br>
 my atom customized sytle sheet

-the selection of code will be more clear for solarized theme
+the selection area will be more clear while not conflicting with most themes

 ## vim
 - **vimrc**<br>